Keyhole-Koro/PoliTopicsDataCollection/readme.md

 # PoliTopics-Data-Collection

-PoliTopics-Data-Collection is a serverless data pipeline that downloads Japanese National Diet records, breaks them into LLM-friendly prompt chunks, embeds the payloads directly inside DynamoDB tasks, and tracks fan-out task state entirely there.
+PoliTopics-Data-Collection is a serverless data pipeline that downloads Japanese National Diet records, breaks them into LLM-friendly prompt chunks, stores the payloads in S3, and tracks fan-out task state entirely in DynamoDB.
 The codebase is written in TypeScript and targets AWS Lambda; Terraform modules define the cloud deployment and LocalStack enables a local-first workflow.

 ## Requirements